mopinsk/aspnetcore-angular-ssr/README.md

 # Azure

 Create an Azure App Service (Web App) with Stack ".NET 5"

+Go To _TLS/SSL Settings_ and enable "HTTPS Only"

 Go to _Configuration_ and add this _application setting_: